modelon-community/Assimulo/trunk/doc/sphinx/source/tutorial_exp.rst

-Explicit Problems (Commonly ODEs)
+Explicit Problems (ODEs)
 =================================

-In the next few sections we show how to use the solver CVode for solving an explicit ordinary differential equation (commonly ODE) on the form,
+In the next few sections we show how to use the solver CVode for solving an explicit ordinary differential equation (ODE) on the form,

 .. math::